cmsc388M/spring20/project1b/throw-balls/README.md

 - Add a Rigidbody to the sphere in order to make it a physical object that is affected by physics and gravity.
 - Apply a physic material to make the ball bounce appropriately.
 - Scale your ball so that it is appropriately the size of a tennis ball.
-- Make this ball into a prefab and remove any instances of the barrel from your scene.
+- Make this ball into a prefab and remove any instances of the ball from your scene.

 ### Writing the Scripts